-Another key reason why failure is not necessarily a bad thing is that failure can allow us to identify our weaknesses and build on them.
+Another key reason failure is not necessarily bad is that it can allow us to identify our weaknesses and build on them.

-A bodybuilder, for example, is judged on muscularity and symmetry of their physique.
+A bodybuilder, for example, is judged on the muscularity and symmetry of their physique.
 If a bodybuilder loses points because the judges feel that their shoulders are out of proportion with the rest of their body, they now know that their shoulders are their weaknesses.
-For the next several months they can focus on bringing the shoulders up so that the next time they compete their shoulders look better, and they will likely place better at the show.
+For the next several months, they can focus on bringing their shoulders up so that the next time they compete, their shoulders look better, and they will likely place better at the show.

-Once we can identify our weaknesses, whatever they may be, we can then go ahead and focus on turning our weaknesses into our strengths.
-In order to identify our weaknesses, we must first fail.
+Once we can identify our weaknesses, whatever they may be, we can then focus on turning our weaknesses into strengths.
+To identify our weaknesses, we must first fail.
 Failure is good.

-Okay, even though failure is necessary for us to succeed, it is still something which we are going to want to avoid and get over so that we can achieve our goals.
+Okay, even though failure is necessary for us to succeed, it is still something that we are going to want to avoid and get over so that we can achieve our goals.

 You see, in order to ensure that we don’t fail again, we need to break out our problem-solving skills and do what is necessary to succeed.